drashland/website-v2/docs/sinco/v4.x/2_tutorials/2_client/1_creating_a_client.md

    import { buildFor } from "./deps.ts";

    // `buildFor()` takes two arguments:
    //   1.
 The browser name to build for.
-This can be "chrome".
-This is required.
+Currently, it only accepts "chrome" and this parameter is required.
    //   2.
 Options for creating the client.
 This is optional, and can be left out.
 This can be any or all of the following:
    //     - The hostname of the system that the client was created on.
 For you, this is your host machine.
 Defaults to "0.0.0.0" for MacOS and Linux, and "127.0.0.1" for Windows.
    //     - The port for the headless browser process to start a debugger server on.
 This is only important if you wish to occupy a different port than the default one.
 Defaults to 9293.